Understanding Payday Loan Rates

 You may be wondering why it is that payday loan rates are so much higher than the rates charged by banks and other traditional lenders.
 The reason is quite simple, on the part of a lender a payday loan represents a much higher risk of default than a traditional loan does.

 The reason for this is that payday loans are not loans that rely on a credit check.
-Without a credit check a lender has no idea what the person borrowing money has in terms of finances.
-They could be someone with an excellent payment history, but the fact that they are getting a payday loan is usually a pretty good indication that they likely have poor credit.
+Without a credit check, a lender has no idea what the person borrowing money has in terms of finances.
+They could be someone with excellent payment history, but the fact that they are getting a payday loan is usually a pretty good indication that they likely have poor credit.

 Why Do People Get Payday Loans If The Interest Rates Are Higher?

 In most cases, someone who gets a payday loan finds themselves in a bind, and they probably have poor credit as well.
 That means that going to the bank or another type of traditional lender is out of the question since they will likely be turned down.

 There are times when getting someone to co-sign the loan may help, but then that’s going to involve you asking a friend or family member to put their credit on the line on your behalf.
 That’s an awkward thing to do, and it can quickly destroy a relationship in the event that you don’t fulfil the terms of your loan and end up defaulting on it.

 So the main reason that people turn to a payday loan is out of necessity.
 Everyone hits bumps in the road financially, and if you have bad credit and lack the financial resources necessary to deal with the issue you will likely have few options except a payday loan.
 While payday loan rates are high, the fact that it is a short term loan also means that you won’t have to deal with that high-interest rate for a long time.

 The key to using payday loans successfully is to realize that they are short term loans, and then take action to ensure that you can get your finances in order so you won’t have to rely on them on a regular basis.